 We regard our copyrights, service marks, trademarks, trade secrets and other intellectual property as critical to our success.
 Unauthorized use of our intellectual property by third parties may adversely affect our business and reputation.
 We rely on trademark and copyright law, trade secret protection and confidentiality agreements with our employees, customers, business partners and others to protect our intellectual property rights.
 Despite our precautions, it may be possible for third parties to obtain and use our intellectual property without authorization.
 Furthermore, the validity, enforceability and scope of protection of intellectual property in Internet-related industries is uncertain and still evolving.
 In particular, the laws of the PRC and certain other countries are uncertain or do not protect intellectual property rights to the same extent as do the laws of the United States.
 Moreover, litigation may be necessary in the future to enforce our intellectual property rights, to protect our trade secrets or to determine the validity and scope of the proprietary rights of others.
-Future litigation could result in substantial costs and diversion of resources and could have a material and adverse effect on business, financial condition and results of operations .
+Future litigation could result in substantial costs and diversion of resources.